OctopusDeploy/blog/blog/2022-10/sharing-workers-cross-space/index.md

   - Workers
 ---

 [Spaces](https://octopus.com/docs/administration/spaces) in Octopus Deploy are hard-walled and don't allow you to share anything between them (except users).
-This is great for isolation, but it can be problematic for things you want to share among all spaces, like Workers.
+This is great for isolation but can be problematic for things you want to share among all spaces, like Workers.
 Sharing Workers is a scenario we solved to support our [Samples](https://samples.octopus.app) instance.

-In this post, I explain our solution, which automates sharing Workers across multiple spaces.
+In this post, I explain our solution, which automates sharing of Workers across multiple spaces.

 ## The problem